By James Helliwell

 5. Develop Your Competitive Edge

 What makes you different?
 There are probably many other businesses that offer the same product or service.
 It is important for your customers to see the advantage in you.
 Your unique selling proposition (USP) is the defining factor of your operations.
 Ensure you develop it consistently to stand out in your niche.
+Start by downloading this USP template that will help you create yours.

 Apple’s USP is their leading technology.
 Through the years, they have spent time, money and research to maintain that status.